 Natives

 Natives love the crispy, cool weather so you may still want to consider planting your hedges at this time.
-Awapuni Nurseries currently has a new dense and golden hedge option - Golden Totara.
 Native trees may be planted any time of the year.
-Take advantage of this season to mass plant native flaxes like Cookianum Mountain Flax and Blueberry turutu - Dianella Nigra.
+Take advantage of this season to mass plant native flaxes like Cookianum Mountain Flax and Carex grasses.
 You may also like to consider planting native flowering hebes at this time as feature plants in your garden.
+We now also have very tall native trees like Matai and Rewarewa available on our website.